-- timepulse enable If this item is set, the time pulse is active. - frequency/period type Determines whether the time pulse is interpreted as frequency or period. - length/ratio type Determines whether the time pulse length is interpreted as length [us] or pulse ratio [%]. - antenna cable delay Signal delay due to the cable between the antenna and the receiver. - pulse frequency/period Frequency or pulse time period when locked mode is not configured or active - pulse frequency/period lock Frequency or pulse time period, as soon as the receiver has calculated a valid time from a received signal.
+- timepulse enable If this item is set, the time pulse is active. - frequency/period type Determines whether the time pulse is interpreted as frequency or period. - length/ratio type Determines whether the time pulse length is interpreted as length [us] or pulse ratio [%]. - antenna cable delay Signal delay owning to RF components (e.g. antenna, cable, and splitter etc.) before the receiver input.
+This delay parameter affects the receiver calculation of GNSS time and it is used to compensate for the signal transit time prior to the receiver and any uncompensated delay from the receiver; a positive value compensates this delay, i.e. advances the time pulse - pulse frequency/period Frequency or pulse time period when locked mode is not configured or active. - pulse frequency/period lock Frequency or pulse time period, as soon as the receiver has calculated a valid time from a received signal.
 Only used if the corresponding item is set to use another setting in locked mode. - pulse length/ratio Length or duty cycle of the generated pulse, either specifies a time or ratio for the pulse to be on/off. - pulse length/ratio lock Length or duty cycle of the generated pulse, as soon as the receiver has calculated a valid time from a received signal.
-Only used if the corresponding item is set to use another setting in locked mode. - user delay The cable delay from the receiver to the user device plus signal delay of any user application. - lock to GNSS freq If this item is set, uses the frequency gained from the GNSS signal information rather than the local oscillator's frequency. - locked other setting If this item is set, the alternative setting will be used as soon as the receiver can calculate a valid time.
+Only used if the corresponding item is set to use another setting in locked mode. - user delay A time offset of the TP output for adjustment in a user application.
+It adjusts the time pulse position only with respect to GNSS time.
+Configuring a positive value will add a delay, i.e. retard the pulse with respect to GNSS time.
+Conversely, a negative value will advance the pulse.
+This configuration is available for all supported TP outputs. - lock to GNSS freq If this item is set, uses the frequency gained from the GNSS signal information rather than the local oscillator's frequency. - locked other setting If this item is set, the alternative setting will be used as soon as the receiver can calculate a valid time.
 This mode can be used, for example, to disable time pulse if the time is not locked, or to indicate a lock with different duty cycles. - align to TOW If this item is set, pulses are aligned to the top of a second. - polarity If set, the first edge of the pulse is a rising edge (pulse polarity: rising). - grid UTC/GNSS Selection between UTC (0), GPS (1), GLONASS (2), BeiDou (3) and (4) Galileo timegrid.
 Also affects the time output by UBX-TIM-TP message.